SoupShwoup/SoupShwoup/README.md

 - Hey, I'm SoupShwoup!
-I go by either Shwoup or Femillin
+I go by either Shwoup or Femillin or just Fel
 - I'm an artist and I'm learning Python
 - Discord: @soupshwoup
-- She/him
+- She/him/any
 - I'm Aromantic Asexual & genderfluid
-- Feel free to ask for art requests if you want